LGBTQI Elder Resources

 LGBTQ Connection is the first community-based initiative developing a vibrant, diverse and inclusive community while increasing well-being for LGBTQ (lesbian, gay, bisexual, transgender, questioning) people across Napa County and the North Bay.
 While technically part of the Greater San Francisco Bay Area, the North Bay can seem like worlds apart in terms of visibility and community for the LGBTQ people that live, work and go to school here.
 In response, LGBTQ Connection promotes LGBTQ leadership, supports underserved people, develops partnerships, builds the community's capacity to include and welcome LGBTQ people, increases visibility and serves as the center of the LGBTQ community.

-The Transgender Clinic is part of Santa Rosa Community Health Centers, located at the Vista Clinic.
+The Transgender Clinic is part of Santa Rosa Community Health Centers, located on the Lombardi campus.
 The clinic serves the health needs of the North Bay's large and diverse gender-variant population and provides comprehensive primary care in addition to evidence-based hormonal management, post-operative care and emotional support for those who are transitioning.
 Under the guidance of Dr. Suegee Tamar-Mattis, residents have the opportunity to learn transgender medicine and provide family medicine services in a welcoming and open environment.

 GLBT National Help Center